meker12/commerce-channels.en/help/channel-manager/connect-listings-to-marketplace.md

     ![Export product data page in the [!UICONTROL [!DNL Commerce] Admin]](assets/walmart-seller-account-full-setup-download.png)

      Use filters to select and configure the attribute values that apply to the product categories that you sell in.
-Make sure to include Walmart’s required and recommended attributes (See [Export Data](https://docs.magento.com/user-guide/system/data-export.html) in the Adobe [!DNL Commerce] User Guide for detailed instructions.)
+Make sure to include Walmart's required and recommended attributes (See [Export Data](https://docs.magento.com/user-guide/system/data-export.html) in the Adobe [!DNL Commerce] User Guide for detailed instructions.)

      To omit an attribute from the export, select the [!UICONTROL **Exclude**] checkbox at the beginning of the row.